The AI-Ready Non-Profit Back Office · Part 03

 Skip chapter introThe implications for non-profits are direct and significant.

-Every sector-specific operational problem is now a reasonable candidate for a custom build rather than a permanent workaround:
+Every sector-specific operational problem is now a reasonable candidate for a custom build:

 - Grant reconciliation workflows that do not quite fit any existing tool